dansmyers/ComputerOrganizationAndArchitecture/Notes/01-Introducing_C.md

 an awareness of the underlying system.
 C also requires you, the programmer, to handle tasks like memory management that Java automates.

-On the one hand, C's lack of abstraction and support for things like garbage collection is a pain.
+On the one hand, C's lack of abstraction is a pain.
 On the other hand, it forces you to really understand the basic programming environment provided by the OS, particularly the way that programs use memory.
+In the context of this class, which is all about how computers work, that's a nice feature.

 ### Hello, World!